Icon1cc/Computer_Games_Internship/Readme.md

 ## Additional Resources

 Please note that this is a high-level overview.
 Each step would require a detailed understanding and learning depending on the complexity of the game.
-There are many online tutorials, documentation, and courses available to help you with each step of the game development process.
-Game development can be a complex process, but it's also a lot of fun and very rewarding.
+There are many online tutorials, documentation and courses available to help everyone with each step of the game development process.
+Game development can be a complex process but it is also a lot of fun and very rewarding.
+If we do have any materials which can be relative for the development of the game and can be used as a reference to build this game, it can be found under this section.

 ---